-1 2 А. To provide the emission reductions necessary to meet the NAAQS and State 3 Standard in the OVPA, the APCO may order the City on or any time after January 4 1, 2016 to implement BACM PM{10} control measures on additional areas on the 5 dried Owens Lake bed from those implemented under Paragraphs 1-3 of this order 6 (BACM Contingency Measures).
-The City may be ordered to implement BACM 7 Contingency Measures such that the total area where the City shall implement 8 BACM PM{10} controls is up to 53.4 square miles, and the City shall comply with 9 those orders without appeal.
-These control areas need not be contiguous.
-10 В. The District will not order the City to implement mitigation measures on 11 additional areas on the lakebed beyond the total area of 53.4 square miles under 12 Health & Safety Code Section 42316 or any other law, to control windblown dust 13 emissions (including PM{10} , $PM{2.5}$ or any speciated components or products of 14 PM).
-The provisions in this paragraph do not apply to fee orders issued to the City 15 under Health & Safety Code Section 42316, or any orders for areas that are not on 16 the dried Owens Lake bed.
-17 C. At least once in every calendar year, the APCO will make a determination as to 18 whether BACM Contingency Measures are to be ordered.
-Any BACM 19 Contingency Measure orders shall be based on evidence presented to the APCO 20 that the area considered for such order has caused or contributed to an exceedance 21 of the NAAQS or State Standard, as described in Attachment B, the "2016 Owens 22 Valley Planning Area Additional BACM Contingency Measures Determination 23 Procedure."
-24 D. Source areas that cause or contribute to a monitored or modeled exceedance of the 25 NAAQS or State Standard may be new source areas, or may be areas with existing 26 dust controls.
-For emissions from areas with existing dust controls, the City will 27 have the choice of increasing the controls in the existing dust control areas or 28 controlling other contributing sources that will result in lowering the monitored impact below the NAAQS or State Standard, if such areas exist.
-If the City
+Standard in the OVPA, the APCO may order the City on or any time after January

+1, 2016 to implement BACM PM10 control measures on additional areas on the

+(BACM Contingency Measures).
+The City may be ordered to implement BACM those orders without appeal.
+These control areas need not be contiguous. - B. The District will not order the City to implement mitigation measures on additional areas on the lakebed beyond the total area of 53.4 square miles under Health & Safety Code Section 42316 or any other law, to control windblown dust emissions (including PM10, PM{2.5} or any speciated components or products of PM).
+The provisions in this paragraph do not apply to fee orders issued to the City under Health & Safety Code Section 42316, or any orders for areas that are not on the dried Owens Lake bed. - C. At least once in every calendar year, the APCO will make a determination as to whether BACM Contingency Measures are to be ordered.
+Any BACM Contingency Measure orders shall be based on evidence presented to the APCO that the area considered for such order has caused or contributed to an exceedance of the NAAQS or State Standard, as described in Attachment B, the "2016 Owens Valley Planning Area Additional BACM Contingency Measures Determination Procedure." - D. Source areas that cause or contribute to a monitored or modeled exceedance of the NAAQS or State Standard may be new source areas, or may be areas with existing dust controls.
+For emissions from areas with existing dust controls, the City will have the choice of increasing the controls in the existing dust control areas or controlling other contributing sources that will result in lowering the monitored impact below the NAAQS or State Standard, if such areas exist.
+If the City chooses to increase the controls in existing areas, it shall prepare and submit a written application to the APCO that contains District-approved modeling which demonstrates that the monitored impact can be reduced below the NAAQS by increasing the controls in existing dust control areas.
+The APCO has sole discretion whether to approve or disapprove the application.